-In 2011, the National Institute for Health and Clinical Excellence (NICE) and the Scottish Medicines Consortium recommended that azacitidine should be available within the NHS for people with MDS, under certain conditions.
+The National Institute for Health and Care Excellence (NICE) and the Scottish Medicines Consortium have recommended that azacitidine should be available within the NHS for people with MDS, under certain conditions.
 You must have intermediate risk 2 or high risk MDS and not be able to have high dose treatment with a stem cell transplant.
-And the company who make the drug must make it available under the patient access scheme.
-This means that azacitidine costs less for the NHS.

 Intensive treatment with a stem cell transplant

 To have a donor stem cell transplant you first have to have your own bone marrow cells destroyed.
 This means having high dose chemotherapy and sometimes total body radiotherapy.
-This destroys the cells in your bone marrow.
 After this treatment you have stem cells from a donor to replace your own bone marrow cells.
 You have these through a drip into your bloodstream.
-Usually this is through a central line rather than through a drip into your arm.
-To be able to have intensive treatment you need a stem cell donor.
+Usually this is through a central line.
 The donor is someone whose stem cells match yours.
 The most suitable donor is usually a close relative such as a brother or sister.